 Today we learned about God’s desire for us to avoid gossip and reflect upon how our heart is connected to the words we say.
 Make sure to unpack this message with your mentor and the person you are mentoring this week to explore and apply this message to your life.

 Remember that if you are closing the service, your words will be the last that someone hears.
-Choose those words wisely and deliver them in a timely way.
+Choose those words wisely and deliver them in a timely and tasteful way.

 - Watch the video together or invite someone to summarize the topic.